Broadway Family Dental Broadway Family Dental

 If you have a damaged, decayed, or broken tooth, your dentist may recommend a dental cap or a crown to restore the health and function of your tooth.
 While both work the same way, they are different in many ways, with their own set of advantages and drawbacks.
 Call Broadway Family Dental today and schedule an appointment with our board-certified dentist to have your teeth examined by an expert to find out which option would best suit your dental needs.
 Dr. Ella Dekhtyar helps you choose the cosmetic dental treatment that makes your teeth look and work better and prevents further decay.
 She explains the differences between the two restorative methods and ensures you get the best out of it.

 With time, our teeth get damaged.
 They may chip off or break due to injuries, tooth decay, or wear and tear when they are used for a very long time.
 As a result, your teeth may lose their shape and size.
-Dental crowns and caps help to restore the size, shape, and appearance of a tooth and protect it from further damage.
+Dental crowns and teeth caps help to restore the size, shape, and appearance of a tooth and protect it from further damage.

 When it comes to dental restorations, terms like dental cap and dental crown are often used interchangeably.
 Most people believe crowns and caps to be the same time, but there are some differences as each of them serves a different purpose.
 Knowing the differences between a cap and a crown for your teeth can help you make informed decisions about your dental care.